-*Important dates* The awards process opens on Monday 4th May 2020.
-All entries MUST be received by noon on Monday 8th June 2020.
-Finalists will be announced on Monday 15th June 2020 and the winners will be announced online via our social media and website on Monday 22nd June – National Counsellors’ Day.
+*Important dates* The awards process opens on Sunday 31st January 2021.
+All entries MUST be received by midnight on Sunday 23rd May 2021.
+Finalists will be announced on Monday 14th June 2021.
+Winners will be announced on 22nd June 2021 – National Counsellors’ Day.

 Anyone can nominate a UK based Counsellor/organisation for an award in one of the following categories;